-Chamonix, where you will find our luxury ski chalets, is the birthplace of modern mountaineering and often known as the alpine skiing capital of the World.
-As a destination it has a reputation for the extreme and this, whilst undoubtedly true, can mask a wide array of sporting and leisure activities for pure pleasure and relaxation; a great casino and nightlife, unrivaled spectacular scenery, music and sport passionate local culture, culinary delights and the peace and quiet of mountain life.
+Chamonix, where you will find our luxury ski chalets, is the birthplace of modern mountaineering and often known as the Alpine skiing capital of the world.
+As a destination, it has a reputation for the extreme and this, whilst undoubtedly true, can mask a wide array of sporting and leisure activities for pure pleasure and relaxation.
+A great casino and nightlife, unrivaled spectacular scenery, music and sport, passionate local culture, culinary delights and the peace and quiet of mountain life.
 Enjoy Chamonix at whatever pace suits you.
 There really is something for everyone here.

-The lively streets of Chamonix are colourful with a mix of sports shops, guide offices, restaurants, bars and cafes.
+The lively streets of Chamonix are colourful with a mix of sports shops, guides' offices, restaurants, bars and cafes.
 Every Saturday morning, the town hosts an outdoor market, brimming with local crafts and produce.
 On grey weather days there is a cinema, bowling alley, ice rink, a large sports centre with a pool and gym as well as indoor climbing facilities to discover.
 Take the time to visit one of the numerous museums and learn about the incredible local history; there was a time when the locals believed these mountains and their glaciers to be possessed by demons.
-After the enlightenment, these once feared structures became the heart of the economy over the booming new trade of alpine tourism.
+After the enlightenment, these once feared structures became the heart of the economy as the booming new trade of Alpine tourism emerged.
 It all started here!

 Whilst the principal town is of the same name, ‘Chamonix’ is often used in reference to the whole valley, stretching over 28km from Le Fayet to Switzerland.
 This area encompasses several distinct and charming villages including Servoz, Les Houches, Les Bossons, Les Praz, Les Tines, Argentière, Montroc, and at the top of the valley – Le Tour and Vallorcine.